aurre/resume-website/README.md

 ## How to run locally.
 Run from root foler the following 2 commands:

-# npm run start
+# docker-compose build

-# node server/index.js
+# docker-compose up